 Our newsletter, Lourdes Echoes, is sent free to anyone who requests it, but it does cost us $20,000 to print and mail each issue.
 Again, we rely on our reader's generosity.
 Past issues of our newsletter are available here on the website, please click this link.

 We also know that Our Lady of Lourdes touches the hearts of many and makes them respond through prayer and through monetary contributions.
 You can be one of those supporters of this ministry.
 You can be involved in spreading devotion to Our Lady of Lourdes.
-Soon there will be a donation button where you can make a tax-free contribution.
+There is a donation button where you can make a tax-free contribution.
 Until then, please send us a note or asked to be put on the mailing list for "Lourdes Echoes" through this link.
 Mary wants you to be involved in her work!

 Fr.
 George Szal, S.M.